ptpeck357/BattleBlocks/README.md

 <strong>Winning or Ending Game</strong>

-The game is played in "rounds", and each round ends in one of two ways:
+Each round ends in one of two ways:
 <ol>
   <li>A player successfully clicks on the <strong>last</strong> block on their side and "clears" their board</li>
   <li>A player quits the round by clicking "Lobby"</li>